real-yfprojects/sphinx-polyversion/docs/sphinx/guide/getting-started.rst

         "current": GitRef("local", "", "", GitRefType.BRANCH, datetime.fromtimestamp(6)),
     }

+    #: Whether to build using only local files and mock data
+    MOCK = False

+    #: Whether to run the builds in sequence or in parallel
+    SEQUENTIAL = False

 Next you add the code handling the overrides read from the commandline.
 This is straightforward since `sphinx-polyversion` provides the function :code:`apply_overrides` that